Historic Range: $399.95-$700.00

 Good in wind and snow, but horrible failure in windless rain.

 - Lots of space

 After lots of research, I decided to dish out the cash and buy what sounded like a great tent.
 In wind and snow it behaved well, but on one night when it rained and when the wind was absent, the condensation was so bad that all my clothing and gear (inclding my sleeping bag!!!) were wet.
 I had to leave the tent to sleep in a friend's.

 DO NOT BUY THIS TENT!!!!!!
-I could have spend less money for a 2 wall, adding a pound more, but staying dry.
+I could have spent less money for a 2-wall, adding a pound more, but staying dry.
 Once again, DO NOT BUY THIS TENT!!!!!

 I just came home from a twenty-day hike in the mountains of Norway with this tent.
 During the summer.
 Big mistake.

 Pros first!
 It pitches beautifully in a heartbeat, even when you're alone, and the wind is grabbing every inch of the tent it possibly can.
 It stays upright and secure in winds from every direction (the wind turned 90 degrees during the night — not the slightest problem!).

 I'm a small person, and for me and my boyfriend, the tent was perfect size for us and our gear.
 We were prepared to leave our packs outside the tent, and had no trouble storing our shoes in the integrated vestibule.
 As I am a rather small person, the light weight is of great importance to me.
 It weighs next to nothing, and I have no trouble keeping up with my (much bigger and stonger) friends with this tent in my pack.